-- "1.
-This compact shall enter into force when enacted into law by any seven states.
-Thereafter, this compact shall become effective as to any other state upon its enactment thereof.
-The commission shall arrange for notification of all party states whenever there is a new enactment of the compact. - "2.
-Any party state may withdraw from this compact by enacting a statute repealing the same.
-No withdrawal shall affect any liability already incurred by or chargeable to a party state prior to the time of such withdrawal. - "3.
-No proceeding commenced before an arbitration board prior to the withdrawal of a state and to which the withdrawing state or any subdivision thereof is a party shall be discontinued or terminated by the withdrawal, nor shall the board thereby lose jurisdiction over any of the parties to the proceeding necessary to make a binding determination therein.

-Article XI.
-Effect on Other Laws and Jurisdiction.
+- 1 - 2 "1.
+This compact shall enter into force when enacted - 3 into law by any seven states.
+Thereafter, this compact shall - 4 become effective as to any other state upon its enactment - 5 thereof.
+The commission shall arrange for notification of all - 6 party states whenever there is a new enactment of the compact. - 7 "2.
+Any party state may withdraw from this compact - by enacting a statute repealing the same.
+No withdrawal shall - 9 affect any liability already incurred by or chargeable to a - 10 party state prior to the time of such withdrawal. - 13.
+No proceeding commenced before an arbitration - board prior to the withdrawal of a state and to which the - withdrawing state or any subdivision thereof is a party shall - 14 be discontinued or terminated by the withdrawal, nor shall the - board thereby lose jurisdiction over any of the parties to the - proceeding necessary to make a binding determination therein. - 17 Article XI.
+Effect on Other Laws and Jurisdiction. - 18 "Nothing in this compact shall be construed to: - "(a) Affect the power of any state or subdivision - 20 thereof to fix rates of taxation, except that a party state - 21 shall be obligated to implement article III 2. of this - compact.